• Skip to primary navigation

 Though he had been asleep the whole time, somehow he knew she was “bone of his bone and flesh of his flesh”.

 He named her, as he had named the animals, but her name was not based upon what he thought might be cute.
 Her name was based on how God had created her.
-God created the Woman from man.
+She was called woman because she was taken out of Man.

 God instituted marriage at creation.